Rigonz/60k-Spanish-First-Names/README.md

 ## Presentation
 The csv files include over 60,000 Spanish given names (antroponyms, first names) extracted from some 20 sources.

 Duplicated names have been removed, while variants are not considered duplicates (f.eg.
 Manuel, Manu and Manolo are included as different entries).
 The characters ñ and ç, as well as the catalan · have been preserved; accents have been removed.
+Only capitals are used.

 The names included in the list are not necessarily of "Spanish origin" (Mohamed and Manuel or Yusuf and José are included): I am not making guesses on the degree of spaniardship, and if a name has been included in any of the repositories that I have used that is good enough for me.